 \section{Conclusion and Future Work}

-In this paper, we have proposed a DP-Image framework that can protect sensitive personal information in images.
+In this paper, we have proposed a DP-Image framework IDPI that can protect sensitive personal information in images.
 The major contributions are two-fold.
-First, we present the new notion of DP-Image, which is an extended version of the LDP.
+First, we present the novel notion of DP-Image.
 Second, we propose a method to perturb the image by adding noise to its feature vector in the latent space.
-And the effectiveness of the above contributions is validated by extensive experiments on the face image dataset FFHQ.
+The effectiveness of the proposed framework is validated by extensive experiments on the face image dataset FFHQ.

 Image privacy and the broader topic of unstructured data privacy is an interesting research direction with many open problems.
-In the future, we aim at extending our method in the following directions: \begin{itemize} \item A more comprehensive image feature extraction network that can be applied to different types of images, and even videos. \item Investigate how the image feature vector decides the various semantic attributes of images, and whether we can cleanly extract these attributes. \item Based on the above understanding, we may be able to concisely control some of the attributes which we believe are crucial from the privacy perspectives. \item Investigate DP-Image mechanisms in more complicated images that contain multiple sensitive objects. \end{itemize}
+In the future, we aim at extending our method in the following directions: \begin{itemize} \item A more comprehensive image feature extraction network that can be applied to different types of images, and even videos. \item Investigate how the image feature vector decides the various semantic attributes of images, and whether we can cleanly extract these attributes. \item Based on the above understanding, we may be able to concisely control some of the attributes which we believe are crucial from the privacy perspective. \item Investigate DP-Image mechanisms in more complicated images that contain multiple sensitive objects. \end{itemize}